 Other Functions

-The given table shows several other operations that are useful in C++ Algorithm.
+The provided table displays various additional functions that are beneficial in C++ Algorithm.

 | Function | Description |